10 Best Shadow Builds in Path of Exile 3.25

 Mistwalker is quite amazing in terms of improving your survivability.
 When you are able to land a critical hit on the enemy, you gain the "Elusive" buff that grants a 15% chance to avoid all damage from hits, and 30% increased movement speed.

-Now, if you have plans of taking the Assassin well into the endgame, the Opportunistic ascendancy node grants you a considerable 25% more damage against rare or unique enemies.
+Now, if you have plans of taking the Assassin well into the endgame, the Opportunistic ascendancy node grants a considerable 25% more damage against rare or unique enemies.
 On the other hand, if you are surrounded by at least two rare/unique enemies, you take 20% reduced damage thanks to notable passive skill as well.

 The Assassin has access to a couple of nodes that are helpful if you are into builds that apply poisons to kill enemies.
 Noxious Strikes and Toxic Delivery make poisonous attacks more potent.
 If you are into inflicting poisons that slowly but surely kill enemies, you might have to grab these nodes too!